ArchimedesRocha/Learning_Git/Readme.txt

 * git commit -m "COMMENT"
 Save files to be sent to the remote directory | "-m" allows you to add a comment.

+* git pull
+Get any changes made to the remote repository and download them to the local repository

 * git rebase
 There are many variations for this command, where it is possible to go back to a commit, after going back, go to another commit, and edit commits, among other things.